 TY students enjoy a module in kayaking so that everyone gets an opportunity to try the sport.

 To become a member of the Kayak Club you have to take part in two tests.
 The first test is capsizing and getting out of your boat.
-The second test involves capsizing their canoe and swimming in deep water to the bank, where the canoe is emptied of water.
-In the following weeks, various practice rescues take place – for example T-Rescue and X-Rescue
+The second test involves capsizing the canoe and swimming in deep water to the bank, where the canoe is emptied of water.
+In the following weeks, various practice rescues take place - for example T-Rescue and X-Rescue

-To achieve a Level 3 – you need to have a solid Eskimo roll and be able to navigate their kayak in whitewater and be able to paddle a K1.
+To achieve a Level 3 - you need to have a solid Eskimo roll and be able to navigate the kayak in whitewater and be able to paddle a K1.
 Level 3 allows students to take part in advanced whitewater trips eg. Down the Garavogue, River Duff, Tuam, Clifden etc.

 The Broken Weir Kayak club takes part in various competitions during the year, notably the Liffey Descent.